-Securities offered through Raymond James Financial Services, Inc., member FINRA/SIPC, and are not insured by FDIC, NCUA or any other government agency, are not deposits or obligations of the financial institution, are not guaranteed by the financial institution, and are subject to risks, including the possible loss of principal.
-Investment advisory services are offered through Raymond James Financial Services Advisors, Inc.
+Securities offered through Raymond James Financial Services, Inc., member FINRA/SIPC, an independent broker/dealer, and are not insured by FDIC, NCUA or any other government agency, are not deposits or obligations of the financial institution, are not guaranteed by the financial institution, and are subject to risks, including the possible loss of principal.
+Investment services offered through Raymond James Financial Services Advisors, Inc. Starboard Wealth Advisors is not a registered broker/dealer and is independent of Raymond James Financial Services, member FINRA / SIPC.